stafftastic/jitsu-chart/README.md

             pathType: "Prefix"
 ```

-See [values.yaml](values.yaml) for more configuration options and more detailed descriptions.
+See [values.yaml](values.yaml) for more configuration options.

 ## Dependencies
 This chart deploys the following dependencies by default:

 * Postgres
 * Redis
 * Kafka
 * MongoDB

-If you want to use your own instances of these, disable them in with their respective option:
+If you want to use your own instances of these, disable them in with their respective options:
 ```yaml
 postgresql:
   enabled: false